 My makeup effortlessly melted off onto a few cotton pads, leaving my skin clean and hydrated.
 And when I woke up the next morning, my complexion was clear.

 So much for thinking that skipping my nightly cleanse was a one way ticket to clogged pores!

-Even though I love using a good cleansing balm, I found out that I love using micellar water just as much.
-And of course this meant that it was time to add a DIY micellar water to my homemade makeup remover arsenal.
+Even though I love using a good cleansing oil and cleansing balm, I found out that I love using micellar water just as much.
+And of course this meant that it was time to add a natural micellar water to my homemade makeup remover arsenal.

 DIY micellar water that really works

 I wanted this DIY micellar water recipe to be simple, easy, and accessible.
 A few of the ingredients are optional, and there is only one specialty ingredient required: Poly Suga Mulse D9.
 This ingredient may be a little harder to source than the rest.